Templates · Net Worth

 Free Net Worth Tracker Template

-Calculate and track your net worth over time.
-List all assets (bank accounts, investments, property, crypto) and liabilities (mortgages, student loans, credit cards), then track your net worth month over month to see your financial trajectory.
+Find out what you are actually worth financially.
+List everything you own (bank accounts, investments, property, crypto) and everything you owe (mortgages, student loans, credit cards), then watch your net worth change month over month.

 What's included